Mohammadjamiu/tahugo_updated/content/misce-post/how-to-take-good-note-in-class.md

 draft: false
 wordcount: false
 alt: ""
-title: How to Take Good Note in Class
+title: Most Effective Ways to Take Notes in Class
 postdate: April 04, 2022
 description: "Taking good notes in class can not only enhance your study performance but also increase your academic points "